erdogant/bnlearn/docs/pages/html/_sources/Adjacency matrix.rst.txt

 Algorithms
 ''''''''''

-The main functionalities in bnlearn output an adjacency matrix.
-Nodes that have value 0 or False are not connected whereas paris of vertices of value >0 or True are connected.
+Bnlearn outputs an adjacency matrix in some functionalities.
+Values 0 or False indicate that nodes are not connected whereas pairs of vertices with value >0 or True are connected.

 **Importing a DAG**